AwalaApp/specs/rs000-core.md

 The private address of a node MUST equal to the digest of its public key, computed as `"0" || sha256(publicKey)`, where the `0` (zero) prefix denotes the version of the address format defined in this document, `||` denotes the concatenation of two strings, `publicKey` is the DER encoding of the `SubjectPublicKeyInfo` structure from [RFC 5280](https://tools.ietf.org/html/rfc5280) and `sha256()` outputs the SHA-256 digest in hexadecimal.
 For example, `0b5bb9d8014a0f9b1d61e21e796d78dccdf1352f23cd32812f4850b878ae4944c` is a valid private address.

-A public address MUST be a valid [Uniform Resource Identifier (URI)](https://tools.ietf.org/html/rfc3986) that meets the following constraints:
+A public address MUST be a valid [Uniform Resource Identifier (URI)](https://tools.ietf.org/html/rfc3986) without query or fragment components.

-- The scheme MUST be determined by the [messaging protocol](#messaging-protocols) and MAY be followed by the [binding](#message-transport-bindings) (with a plus sign separating the two).
-- The address MUST NOT contain a fragment.

 ## Messaging Protocols